silversub/terraform/provider/schemastics-data-sources.md

 ## `ibm_schematics_output`
 {: #schematics-output}

 Retrieve state information for a Schematics workspace.
-For detailed information about how to use this data source, see [Accessing Terraform state information across workspaces](/docs/schematics?topic=schematics-remote-state).
+For detailed information about how to use this data source, see [Accessing Terraform on {{site.data.keyword.cloud_notm}} state information across workspaces](/docs/schematics?topic=schematics-remote-state).
 {: shortdesc}

-### Sample Terraform code
+### Sample Terraform on {{site.data.keyword.cloud_notm}} code
 {: #schematics-output-sample}

 The following example retrieves information about the `my-workspace-id` workspace.